NaiNonTH/sign-lang/README.md

 ## Language Concept

-Inside of the Dash code, you will find lines of Instruction, which can be separated into two parts: the **Instructor** and the **Expression**.
+Inside of the sign-lang code, you will find lines of Instruction, which can be separated into two parts: the **Instructor** and the **Expression**.
 The intepreter will use Instruction Pointer to mark the line that will be processed.
 Once it's processed, the Expression will be parsed into a value first though **Signs** inside it.
 Then, the intepreter will check the Instructor to see what to do with the processed Expression value.

 ```
-| an example of Dash code that prints numbers from 1 to 10
+| an example of sign-lang code that prints numbers from 1 to 10

 #str       |
 #end       ----------